Richarlyson: Career

 After a long spell at São Paulo, however, his form seemed to worsen.
-Becoming increasingly reckless, Richarlyson was sent off in important matches, such as the Copa Libertadores fixture against Universitario de Deportes, and a match against Fluminense FC, when he called the match referee a "son of a bitch", telling him to "go fuck himself", and then ending his rant by stating that the referee "besides it all, he's [also] a faggot" in a burst of anger when leaving the field.
+Becoming increasingly reckless, Richarlyson was sent off in important matches, such as the Copa Libertadores fixture against Universitario, and a match against Fluminense, when he called the match referee a "son of a bitch", telling him to "go fuck himself", and then ending his rant by stating that the referee "besides it all, he's [also] a faggot" in a burst of anger when leaving the field.
 The constant sending-offs, alongside a lack of technical quality, have forced São Paulo to negotiate the midfielder.

 Atlético Mineiro, from Belo Horizonte, looking for reinforcements, signed the player, as the year's "top signing" for the team.
 A constant presence in the starting eleven, Ricky achieved success with the Champions of the Ice, winning the 2012 Campeonato Mineiro and making a stellar campaign in the 2012 Campeonato Brasileiro Série A, taking the Galo to the 2013 Copa Libertadores after a 13-year absence from the competition.
 In 2013, Richarlyson was joined by his brother, the forward Alecsandro, being the first time the two brothers have played together for the same team.

 In December 2014, Richarlyson confirmed his retirement from football.
-The decision was made after the relegation of his latest club, Esporte Clube Vitória, for Campeonato Brasileiro Série B. On 27 January 2015, however, he stepped back from retirement and signed for Chapecoense.
+The decision was made after the relegation of his latest club, Vitória, for Campeonato Brasileiro Série B. On 27 January 2015, however, he stepped back from retirement and signed for Chapecoense.

 Personal life

 In 2022, Richarlyson came out as bisexual in an interview with the podcast Nos Armários dos Vestiários.
 This made him the first openly LGBT player to have played for the Brazilian men's national team and in the Campeonato Brasileiro Série A.

-In 2023, he performed cosplayed as a ceramic water filter in the reality singing competition The Masked Singer Brasil.
+In 2023, he cosplayed as a ceramic water filter in the reality singing competition The Masked Singer Brasil.